xpack/web-jekyll/pages/dev-tools/openocd/install.md

 ---
-title: How to install the xPack OpenOCD binaries?
+title: How to install the xPack OpenOCD binaries
 permalink: /openocd/install/

 summary: "The recommended method is via xpm."